Is There a Dimmer Outlook Ahead for Companhia Paranaense de Energia - COPEL (ELP)?

-Companhia Paranaense de Energia – COPEL (NYSE:ELP) went down by -0.89% from its latest closing price compared to the recent 1-year high of $1.44.
-The company’s stock price has collected -0.89% of loss in the last five trading sessions.
+Companhia Paranaense de Energia – COPEL (NYSE:ELP) went up by 2.73% from its latest closing price compared to the recent 1-year high of $1.44.
+The company’s stock price has collected 1.80% of gains in the last five trading sessions.
 Press Release reported on 03/18/21 that Copel reports adjusted EBITDA of R$1.5 billion in the fourth quarter

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.